selab-gatech/AutoRestTest/README.md

 model is selected given its high performance, cost-effectiveness, and high token limit.

 > [!WARNING]
-> The software heavily uses the **json_mode** from recent OpenAI API engines.
-If the user desires to change the model,
+> The software heavily uses the **JSON mode** from recent OpenAI API engines.
+All GPT 3.5-Turbo, 4-Turbo, and 4o engines support the JSON mode.
-> it is important to ensure that the model supports the mode.
-Additionally, the cost of execution is only provided
+> Additionally, the cost of execution is only provided for the most recent versions of the listed OpenAI engines.
-> if the user uses the **gpt-4o** or **gpt-3.5-turbo-0125** models, which are both supported by the software.

 #### 4. Use of Cached Graphs and Reinforcement Learning Tables